How to Exist Across Borders?

-Most maps assume you belong somewhere.
+Most maps assume you belong in one place.
 One language, one culture, one identity, one role.
-The categories are clean.
+Clean categories.
 On the ground, most of us are messier than that.
-I know that I am.
+At least I am.

-As the child of a divorce, I spent my early years between houses.
-It continued in my adult life: between French, English and Chinese, between Europe, Australia and East Asia, between roles that didn't have names, between communities that didn't quite overlap.
+As the child of a divorce, I spent my early years between homes.
+It continued in my adult life: between French, English and Chinese, between Europe, Australia and Asia, between roles, organisations, and communities.
 That position is uncomfortable, we know that.
-It's also generative.
-You notice things from the threshold that are invisible from either side.
-More: by being in between, you hold things together, as a living bridge.
+It's also rich.
+You can see things from the threshold that are invisible from either side.
+More: by just existing in-between, you start holding things together, as an embodied connective tissue.

 Featured